eamena-project/eamenaR/README.md

 library(eamenaR)
 ```

+---
+**How it works ?**
-By default, the output will be saved in the `results/` or `extdata/` folders.
-You can change the output folder by changing the `dirOut` option in the various functions.
+The root directory on your local computer will be (*run*): `system.file(package = "eamenaR")`.
+By default, output will be saved in the `results/` folder.
+You can change this output folder by changing the `dirOut` option in the various functions to your choice.
+The `inst/extdata/` folder collects different sample files (GeoJSON, KML/KMZ, XLSX, etc.).
+---

 # Prepare your data